learning-continuous-deployment/learning-continuous-deployment.github.io/_posts/2015-04-24-creating-the-first-container.md

     pylatex
     click

-Finally we write our `Dockerfile` and place it in the root folder as well, it will only contain one line:
+Finally we write our `Dockerfile` and place it in the root folder as well:

-    FROM django:python2-onbuild
+    FROM django:python3-onbuild

+    RUN apt-get update

+    RUN apt-get install -y texlive-base texlive-latex-recommended texlive-latex-extra texlive-fonts-recommended texlive-fonts-extra

+In Order to install additional LaTeX dependencies we added two `RUN` commands which will make sure to pull and install everything we need for our setup.
+Those `RUN` commands and the contents of `requirements.txt` are optional and depend on the kind of project and its dependencies.

 We can then build and run the Docker image.
 (Make sure that you run the build command inside of the projects root folder):